braksator/JCrushSVG/README.md

   - The name of the function to create that will provide SVG code.

 - `bundle` (Boolean, default: `false`):
   - If `true`, will load all the SVG code into the main `outFile` instead of separate files.
-The SVGs are preloade and the SVG function will return SVG code as a string.
+The SVGs are preloaded and the SVG function will return SVG code as a string.
-  - If `false`, will load individual JS files on an as-needed basis, reducing loading overhead.
+  - If `false`, will load SVGs from individual JS files on an as-needed basis, reducing loading overhead.
 The SVG function accepts a DOM element and will replace its contents with the SVG once it is loaded.

 - `appendExt` (Boolean, default: `true`):
-  - If `true`, will create the individual js files with ".svg.js" extensions.
+  - If `true`, will create the individual JS files with ".svg.js" extensions.
-  - If `false`, will create the individual js files with just ".js" extensions.
+  - If `false`, will create the individual JS files with just ".js" extensions.

 - `processSVG` (Function, default: `null`):
   A function to run custom validation/preprocessing on each SVG tag.
 2 params: filePath, svgContent.
 Throw error to halt